skip to main content

 Requirements

 Each masters-level intern is required to give a formal case presentation at the conclusion of each semester.
 Presenting a client case provides an opportunity for interns to articulate to the University Health Services staff their theoretical orientation and to demonstrate their case conceptualization skills.
-This type of experience should also help prepare the intern to discuss his or her therapeutic style and will likely be useful preparation for job interviews.
+This type of experience should also help prepare the intern to discuss their therapeutic style and will likely be useful preparation for job interviews.

-At the end of the semester, supervisors will provide written feedback to masters-level interns regarding their performance throughout the semester and they will recommend a grade for the practicum to the appropriate academic program.
+At the end of the semester, supervisors will provide written feedback to masters-level interns regarding their performance throughout the semester and they will recommend a grade for the intern to the appropriate academic program.
 Supervisors and supervisees are encouraged to discuss progress throughout the semester but in particular at an informal evaluation meeting at mid-semester.
 In addition, interns will evaluate their individual supervisors and the internship program as a whole.

-Masters-level interns are expected to spend at least two hours per week preparing for supervision.
+Masters-level interns are expected to spend two hours per week preparing for supervision.
 It is expected that the intern use part of this time to review an entire taped session of their work with a client.
 Other activities during this time may include completing case notes, reviewing training tapes, or readings.
 Use of this additional time is determined between the intern and their supervisor.

-During this time, masters-level interns and doctoral practicum counselors will meet as a group with two senior staff facilitators.
-Masters-level interns will have the opportunity to bring in tapes of their work and receive feedback from the group about their work with a particular client.
-This time is specifically designed to address case conceptualization skills and identify specific interventions that interns may utilize with their clients.
+During this time, masters-level interns and doctoral practicum counselors will meet as a group with the Practicum Coordinator.
+Trainees will have the opportunity to bring in tapes of their work and receive feedback from the group about their work with a particular client.
+This time is specifically designed to address case conceptualization skills and identify specific interventions that trainees may utilize with their clients.This is also a space for other personal and professional development and an opportunity for support and connection with other trainees in the training program.

 Mental Health Services Professional Expectations

 Appropriate attire at University Health Services is business casual.
-Students will be expected to maintain this standard while conducting official business at University Health Services.
+Trainees will be expected to maintain this standard while conducting official business.

 While the work culture at University Health Services is supportive and collegial, adherence to the above requirements will allow each masters-level intern to have a productive experience as part of our staff.
 The practicum coordinator, Michelle Morris, and training director, Dr. Danielle Broxon, will maintain ongoing communication with your Masters program as it relates to your progress at this site.